 Daniel oversees the Legal Unit’s strategic defence work, which includes assessing risks of actions, investigations and publications, handling incoming campaign-related litigations, and protecting the rights that the organisation needs to play its watchdog role, such as freedom of expression, association and assembly.
 Daniel has served in the Legal Unit, with a brief hiatus, since 2008.
 His other experience includes working as a legal officer at Article 19, the global campaign for freedom of expression, and as legal officer freedom of assembly, expression and information at the Open Society Justice Initiative.
 Daniel holds degrees in law from the University of Amsterdam and Columbia University.
 He has been a member of the Bar of New York since 2005 and serves on the Board of Directors of the Arena for Journalism in Europe and the Article 20 Network.
 He is based at the offices of Greenpeace Nordic in Copenhagen.

 Kasey supports the legal team on legal risk assessments, litigation, and knowledge management.
 Kasey coordinates the Greenpeace International Legal Internship Programme and the Greenpeace Legal Community of Practice.
 Kasey is the central contact for all legal enquiries.
 Kasey holds a BA from the University of North Carolina at Wilmington and over 10 years experience in administrative and project management.
+Kasey is one of the Legal Unit project leads for the Movement Lawyering at Greenpeace project.
 Kasey is a member of the Greenpeace International Harassment Complaints Committee, leading investigations for alleged harassment complaints as part of Greenpeace’s Justice, Equity, Diversity, Inclusion, and Safety efforts.

 Greenpeace and the Law